Get insider access

 Sony ZV-E10

 The Sony α6600 is better overall than the Sony ZV-E10.
-It has built-in image stabilization, a sturdier, weather-sealed body with a viewfinder, and significantly better battery life.
-However, it isn't as portable and lacks some of the vlogging-specific features found on the ZV-E10, like 'Background Defocus' and 'Product Showcase'.
+The α6600 has built-in image stabilization, a sturdier, weather-sealed body with a viewfinder, and significantly better battery life.
+However, it isn't as portable and lacks some of the vlogging-specific features found on the ZV-E10, like 'Background Defocus' and 'Product Showcase.'

 Sony α6100

 The Sony α6600 is better overall than the Sony α6100.
-Both cameras use the same sensor and lens mount, but the α6600 feels better built, with weather-sealing, has a higher-resolution viewfinder, in-body image stabilization, and a bigger battery for longer battery life.
+Both cameras use the same sensor and lens mount, but the α6600 feels better built and has weather-sealing, a higher-resolution viewfinder, in-body image stabilization, and a bigger battery for longer battery life.

 Nikon Z 50